benscottie/py-sec/README.md

     ```

 ## run app
-The app can be run by calling `flask run` or `python app.py` from command line
+The app can be run by calling either `flask run` or `python app.py` from the command line
 within the root directory and specificed virutal environment.